-The PMBoK is also supported by associated offerings at the programme [13] and portfolio management [14] levels.
-Care needs to be taken, though, because the word 'programme' used in the PMI world is not equivalent to the word 'programme' used in the OGC world.
-PMI seem to mean by programme a large project broken up into smaller projects, whereas OGC mean a set of interrelated projects and other initiatives that together enable outcomes of strategic importance to an organisation.
-In the terminology developed by the Global Alliance for Project Performance Standards [11], the PMI meaning best aligns with 'very large project' and the OGC meaning with 'strategic programme'.
+The PMBoK is also supported by other core offerings from PMI at the programme [13] and portfolio management [14] levels.
+Care needs to be taken, though, because the word 'programme' used in the PMI world is not equivalent to the word 'programme' used in the Best Management Practice suite.
+PMI seem to mean by programme a large project broken up into smaller projects, whereas the Best Management Practice products mean a set of interrelated projects and other initiatives that together enable outcomes of strategic importance to an organisation.
+In the terminology developed by the Global Alliance for Project Performance Standards [11], the PMI meaning best aligns with 'very large project' and the Best Management Practice meaning with 'strategic programme'.
 The PMI offering in the programme management space is best seen as an extension of the PMBoK that would flesh it out and move the PMBoK closer to PRINCE2 in the areas of governance and benefits focus.
-The OGC offering is a robust method that treats programme management as a management practice distinct from project management.
+By contract, MSP is a robust method that treats programme management as a management practice distinct from project management.

-OGC have published a Programme and Project Sponsor (PPS) [7] offering to augment the guidance on governance contained in PRINCE2 and MSP.
+The UK Office of Government Commerce (OGC) have published a Programme and Project Sponsor (PPS) [7] offering to augment the guidance on governance contained in PRINCE2 and MSP.
 There is no equivalent offering from PMI.